awsdocs/amazon-athena-user-guide/doc_source/fine-grained-access-to-glue-resources.md

 Having access to all partitions within a table is not sufficient if you need to run actions in AWS Glue on partitions\.
 To run actions on partitions, you need permissions for those actions\.
 For example, to run `GetPartitions` on table `myTable` in the database `myDB`, you need permissions for the action ` glue:GetPartitions` in the Data Catalog, the `myDB` database, and `myTable`\.
 + Fine\-grained access controls do not apply to table versions\.
 As with partitions, access to previous versions of a table is granted through access to the table version APIs in AWS Glue on the table, and to the table ancestors\.

-For information about permissions on AWS Glue actions, see [AWS Glue API Permissions: Actions and Resources Reference](https://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html) in the *AWS Glue Developer Guide*\.
+For information about permissions on AWS Glue actions, see [AWS Glue API permissions: Actions and resources reference](https://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html) in the *AWS Glue Developer Guide*\.

-## Examples of Fine\-Grained Permissions to Tables and Databases<a name="examples-fine-grained-table-database-policies"></a>
+## Examples of fine\-grained permissions to tables and databases<a name="examples-fine-grained-table-database-policies"></a>

 The following table lists examples of IAM identity\-based policies that allow fine\-grained access to databases and tables in Athena\.
 We recommend that you start with these examples and, depending on your needs, adjust them to allow or deny specific actions to particular databases and tables\.